- Employment Law Guide

 employment, the employer must provide such disclosure to all seasonal workers

 upon request.
-The disclosure must be written in the worker's language.
+The disclosure must be written in the worker's language, as necessary or reasonable.
 The

 employer must also post in a conspicuous place at the job site a poster setting